lexbor/docs/source/examples/html/tokenizer/simple.md

-# HTML Tokenization with lexbor: Example
+# HTML Tokenization with lexbor

 In this article, we will walk through an example demonstrating the usage of the `lexbor` HTML tokenizer, specifically focusing on the `simple.c` file located in